-What a difficult and scary month this has been.
+What a difficult and scary month this has been with ICE.
 I know my immigrant friends are terrified and my advocate friends are exhausted.
 I also know we will not stop fighting for you no matter how beleaguered we feel!

 We have all heard about the executive orders and memos regarding increased immigration enforcement, and the subsequent ICE operations and raids in the Austin area (and other places.)